Used 2 Love U by Kenny Ng

 When we were growing up, my mom would always tell us from the passenger seat of our minivan that we were not like white people.
 No matter the segue, my memories all loop down that same cul-de-sac of conversation.
 After weekly Cantonese dinners with my grandparents, I’d sit in the back-row bench and listen to the Immigrant Parent Proverb: Thou shalt have to work ten times harder to be recognized for half as much in this world because you are not white.
 That they would never see us as equals and would never for that simple fact reciprocate a steady gaze.
-Their warnings played over a constant stream of Sunday Night Oldies playing on the Bay’s hip-hop station WILD 94.9.
+Their warnings tuned over a constant stream of Sunday Night Oldies playing on the Bay’s beloved WILD 94.9.

-In my early twenties, I was sitting on the couch at my friends' house waiting for a late-night Garage Pizza delivery when one of my friends started taunting me unprompted with the racist "chink in the armor" ESPN headline about NBA player Jeremy Lin who was in the news at the time.
+In my early twenties, I was sitting on the couch at my friends' house waiting for consensus on a late-night Garage Pizza delivery when one of my friends started taunting me unprompted with the racist "chink in the armor" ESPN headline about NBA player Jeremy Lin in the news at the time.
 He kept repeating it the more visibly annoyed I became until I decided the pizza wasn’t worth it.
 A few weeks later, while I was texting with another friend, he took her phone and texted me emojis and phrases like "orange chicken" and "slanted eyes" because it was funny to him that saying hateful Asian shit bothered me.
 He was one of my best friends.

 The collateral of white supremacy is not a series of unfortunate events.
 It is a continuum in the motion picture of life for so many people of color who have had to exist in worlds imagined by white people, a static inexplicably on every channel.
 But what does this burning image do to the guts of growing bodies?
 To organs succumbed to the venom of lowered expectations in order to make it through a life without being disappointed every day for the sake of saving a bit of yourself?

 In 1871, eighteen Chinese men and boys were hanged in Los Angeles right around where Chinatown now begins.
-It was one of the largest mass lynchings in American history and "an act so savage that it bumped the Great Chicago Fire off the front page of the New York Times," according to LA Weekly.
+It was one of the largest mass lynching in American history and "an act so savage that it bumped the Great Chicago Fire off the front page of the New York Times," according to LA Weekly.
 The story was lost for 140 years until writer John Johnson, Jr. uncovered the records at the Huntington Library.

 During the Civil War, California passed a law that prohibited Chinese people from testifying against white men.
-In the period of Reconstruction after the war, Black, Hispanic, and Native American children were frequently educated alongside white students, but California state law required separate schools for "children of Chinese and Mongolian descent."
+In the period of Reconstruction after the war, Black, Hispanic, and Native American children were frequently educated alongside white students but California state law required separate schools for "children of Chinese and Mongolian descent."
 Between 1871 and 1885, my hometown of San Francisco would not provide public education for Chinese children, a time during which Chinese people faced intense discrimination.
 California didn't repeal the law that authorized segregated schools for Chinese until 1947.

 The Chinese Exclusion Act began in 1882, barring all immigrants from China, the first time that race had been used to exclude an entire nation of people from entering the country.
 What followed was a period of unprecedented mob violence and brutality towards Chinese Americans and people of color.
 In 1882, 39,600 Chinese men, women, and children emigrated to the United States.
-Three years later, only 22 emigrated.
+Three years later, only 22 came.